usnistgov/ElectionResultsReporting/index.md

 # Cast Vote Records Home

 This is a placeholder for a MarkDown version of the NIST SP 1500-100 specification.
-Thus far, Section 2 on geopolitical georgraphy has been created from the Word version.
+Thus far, Section 2 on geopolitical geography has been created from the Word version.

 </section>